-Select Option 1 in Location 493 to program the codepad Panic Alarm as silent (refer to System Options 2, page 137).
+If needed, select Option 1 in Location 493 to program the codepad Panic Alarm as silent (refer to System Options 2, page 166).

 A codepad Panic Alarm transmits Contact ID Event Code 120 if the system reports to a base station receiver.
 An RF Keyfob triggers a PANIC E120 which means a different type of event.